hdShang/arxiv-daily/docs/cs-CL/2025-12-17/papers/251215226v1-yes-mts-submission-to-the-low-resource-indic-language-translation-sh.md

 ---
 layout: default
-title: Yes-MT's Submission to the Low-Resource Indic Language Translation Shared Task in WMT 2024
+title: "Yes-MT's Submission to the Low-Resource Indic Language Translation Shared Task in WMT 2024"
 ---

 # Yes-MT's Submission to the Low-Resource Indic Language Translation Shared Task in WMT 2024